codeface-io/SwiftNodes/README.md

 let subGraph = graph.subGraph(nodeIDs: subsetOfNodeIDs)
 ```

-## How To Mark Nodes in Algorithms
+### Mark Nodes in Algorithms

 Many graph algorithms do associate little intermediate results with individual nodes.
 The literature often refers to this as "marking" a node.
 The most prominent example is marking a node as visited while traversing a potentially cyclic graph.
 Some algorithms write multiple different markings to nodes.

-In an effort to make SwiftNodes concurrency safe and play well with the new Swift concurrency features, we removed the possibility to mark nodes directly.
+When we made SwiftNodes concurrency safe (to play well with the new Swift concurrency features), we removed the possibility to mark nodes directly, as that had lost its potential for performance optimization.
 See how the [included algorithms](https://github.com/codeface-io/SwiftNodes/tree/master/Code/Graph%2BAlgorithms) now use hashing to associate markings with nodes.

 ## Included Algorithms